 - $588,800 over five years to a coalition led by Little Steps that will provide for more individualized case management for young families.
 Coalition members include Greenville County First Steps and United Way of Greenville County.

 - $410,000 over two years to the Clemson University School of Nursing to expand primary care access by providing 10 scholarships for nurse practitioners from diverse or under-represented groups.
-GHS is a partner in that effort.
+Prisma Health is a partner in that effort.

 - $270,000 over three years to a coalition led by Greenville County First Steps to expand access to childcare scholarships.
-Coalition members include the GHS Nurse-Family Partnership and Little Steps.
+Coalition members include the Prisma Health Nurse-Family Partnership and Little Steps.
 More than 400 scholarships will be offered through the initiative.

 - $250,000 in seed money to a coalition led by Gateway House Inc. to expand mental health services in Greenville County.
 The Gateway project would include a new facility offering rehabilitative support services for adults living with mental illness.
 Future coalition members may include the Clemson University School of Nursing, Mary Black School of Nursing and K180 Fitness, which would provide support to a proposed accompanying health and wellness center.

 Nearly 130 organizations submitted letters of intent to initiate the consideration process during the 2017 grant cycle.
 Of those, 19 were invited to submit full grant applications, with nine being approved for grants.